animatedmax/spring-data-geode/src/main/markdown/index.md

-- `@LuceneIndexed` annotated fields or properties result in the creation of an Apache Geode Lucene Index, used in text-based searches with Apache Geode’s Lucene integration and support.
+- `@LuceneIndexed` annotated fields or properties result in the creation of an Apache Geode Lucene Index, used in text-based searches with Apache Geode's Lucene integration and support.

 </div>